Eton wall game: Play

 The main game consists of the two sets of players forming a rugby-style scrummage (called a "Bully") in which neither team may "furk" the ball, which is to hook it backwards (except in Calx, where a different type of Bully called a Calx Bully occurs).
 The Bully is formed next to the Wall and crabs slowly along the Wall until the ball emerges.
 Many players, particularly those whose position is actually against the Wall, lose the skin off their elbows, hips and knees.
 Because of this, players usually wear long sleeves.
 Players within the Bully shove and push each other, mostly with their bodies but also by placing their fists against the faces of the opposition and attempting to lever them backwards and away from the Wall.
 Actual punching is not permitted, and grabbing an opponent's shirt ("holding") is also not allowed.

 The fastest way to make ground is by kicking the ball upfield and out of play whenever it comes sideways out of the Bully; unlike most types of football, play is restarted opposite where the ball stops after it had gone out, or was touched after it had gone out.

 Consequently, the most common tactic revolves around the formation of a 'phalanx'.
 This consists of a tunnel (coming out from the wall, diagonally forward from the position of the ball) of players from one team who are crouching on hands and feet next to each other.
 Once the team in possession of the ball has formed a successful phalanx, it attempts to pass the ball down the 'tunnel' using the knees of the players forming it, to a player standing at the end of the phalanx (i.e. furthest away from the Wall), known as Lines, whose job it is to kick the ball upfield.
 The team not in possession is constantly attempting to disrupt this, and win the ball back.

 The game lasts up to 55 minutes, with two halves of 25 minutes each and an additional 5 minutes as half-time break.
 Many games end 0-0.
 Goals (worth ten points) are very rare; they occur about once every couple of years.
 No goals have been scored in the St Andrew's Day game since 1909.
 However, shies (worth 1 point) are scored more frequently.

 Positions

-Each team has ten players and two substitutes:
+Each team has ten players (hence the abbreviation "X") and two substitutes: